 Earlier this year, the new mummy film was released.
 I have not watched it yet but it did remind me of my first encounter with mummies around 15 years ago.
 I do not remember seeing any museum exhibitions or displays of mummies in Thailand (where I grew up) back then.
 However, I first came across the word ‘mummy’ thanks to the Hollywood film The Mummy (1999) staring Brendan Fraser and Rachel Weisz.
-Since then, every time I hear the word ‘mummy’, I always think about the Ancient Egypt, rich with civilisation, pyramids, curse, treasure and of course the incarnation of the dead.
+Since then, every time I hear the word ‘mummy’, I always think about ancient Egypt, rich with civilisation, pyramids, curse, treasure, and of course the incarnation of the dead.

 It was my favourite film and still is.
 I love its sequel, The Mummy Returns (2001) as well.
 But I did not see The Mummy: Tomb of the Dragon Emperor (2008), the final film in the trilogy, for quite a silly reason that it is not ‘the mummy’ I have been so fascinated with (apart from that they replaced Rachel Weisz with someone else).
 I am aware that other cultures like in China do have histories of mummification but those just do not fit my definition of ‘the mummy’.